kirilklein/med_study_MC/data_and_params/README.txt

-alpha0_meds.pkl: alpha0 medians from obtain_alpha0.py,
+alpha0_dic.pkl: alpha0, every dictionary entry corresponds to one variable simulation setting
-	1k patient variables are simulated first for every setting, for every set of patient variables, alpha was computed 100 times, since the process is random, even with the same alpha, different exposure prevalences are obtained, the file contains a dictionary with keys a, b, c ... corresponding to the variable simulation settings for every key, values are lists of alpha0 medians entries correspong to 0.01, 0.02, 0.04 and 0.08 prevalences beta0_exp_meds.pkl: For every setting a-f beta0_exp is determined using bisection such that the incidence is 0.1
+	the dictionary values are lists, every list entry corresponds to on prevalence The simulated prevalence is first averaged over 1000 datasets, then bisection is performed beta0_exp_ls.pkl: For every setting a-f beta0_exp is determined as described in data_austin2010 such that the incidence is 0.1